BkRqbbit/Learning/JavaScript/README.md

 ## Arithmetic Operators
 Arithmetic Operations allows us to perform mathematical calculations if needed.\
-It is useful to manipulate the information that our program is intended to handle.
+It is useful to manipulate the information that our program is intended to handle.\
+They are useful in case we want to work with variables, modify their values, perform calculations, or compare their values.

 It is important to keep in mind the following concepts:
 - Operands (values, variables, etc)